Data Engineer

 • 2–3 years in a data science or engineering role.

-• Experience of ETL pipelines.
+• Experience building ETL pipelines.

 • Experience with data modelling and structures.

-• Good critical thinking and proven problem-solving abilities.
+• Excellent critical thinking and problem‑solving skills.

-• Problem solving attitude is a must.
+• Problem‑solving attitude is a must.

 The Fragrance Shop is an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.